 Ever wonder why your manicure comes out so streaky, and your nails end up chipping pretty much as soon as you’re done?
 You’re skipping your base coat, that’s why.
-A proper, nourishing base coat fills in ridges for a seamless polish application while strengthening your nails and keeping them healthy.
+A proper, nourishing base coat such as Crystal Clawz Unibase fills in ridges for a seamless polish application while strengthening your nails and keeping them healthy.
 Don’t skimp!

 10. Not sealing off the edges of your nails

 Sealing the free-edge or capping has a two-fold purpose.
 It stops your manicure from chipping at the tips of your nails, but also seals the free-edge of your nail for strength.
 Just drag your top coat over the edge to the very tip of your nail.

 It’s a simple step to add to your nail routine that will help to extend the life of your manicure.
 More importantly, it’ll keep you from picking!